 lscpu to determine the CPU type, if you are not sure.

-For example, to install Graphcore’s TensorFlow distribution, compatible with v2.1.0 of TensorFlow, you would use a command similar to the following:
+To install Graphcore’s TensorFlow distribution, you would use a command similar to the following:

 To confirm that

 tensorflow package in the output, for example:

 (tensorflow_env)$ pip list Package Version ------------- ---------- numpy 1.19.5 pkg-resources 0.0.0 tensorflow 2.6.3 wheel 0.37.0